nova0821/iotjs-wiki/Development-Process.md

 ### Get Answers and Report a Bug

-If you have a question about IoT.js code, have trouble any documentation, or find a bug, review the current IoT.js issues in GitHub, and if necessary, create a new issue.
+If you have a question about IoT.js code, have trouble any documentation, would like to suggest new feature, or find a bug, review the current IoT.js issues in GitHub, and if necessary, create a new issue.

+There are several labels on the Issue.
+Please choose proper labels on the purpose.
+1. bug
+2. community : any issues on the community operation
+3. enhancement : feature enhancement proposal
+4. help wanted
+5. new feature : new feature proposal
+6. project announcement : general announcement on the project such as new release, new committer and so on
+7. question : any questions on the project

 **Tips on GitHub Issues**